BotDogs4645/BotdogsWiki/Code-Breakdown.md

   }
 }
 ```
-Super basic version of the RobotContainer.
+A basic version of the RobotContainer.
 Notice how it's mostly declaration and setup here.
 No logic.
-We are declaring motors, subsystems and other parts of hardware that we might need for the robot.
+We declare motors, subsystems, and other parts of hardware that we might need for the robot.
 I have comments throughout explaining what's going on.
 Remember, RobotContainer is the very, very first thing that is init'd by the Robot class.
-It is the first thing started.
-Notice how it goes from Constructor to configureButtonBindings.
-That's a good example of what we also do with the testing() and config() methods in our subsystems.
+It is the first thing that starts.
+Notice how it goes from the constructor to configureButtonBindings.
+That's an excellent example of what we also do with our subsystems' testing() and config() methods.
 ___
 ### DriveTrain Subsystem
 ```java